Key Takeaways

 - Equally consequential could be your choice of potting mix.
 Spider plants prefer well-draining soil that retains a certain level of moisture without becoming waterlogged.

-- Excessive fertilization can also lead to salts buildup in the soil leading to nutrient toxicity, portrayed visibly through burnt leaf tips.
+- Excessive fertilization can also lead to salts buildup in soil leading to nutrient toxicity portrayed visibly through burnt leaf tips.

 - Often overlooked aspects include local temperature and humidity levels.
 These tropical indoor favorites thrive best within 70-90 Fahrenheit while regarding humidity; anything below 50% is fairly catastrophic, especially during colder months when indoor heating dries out the air significantly.